 Webcasting is the process of video broadcasting live over the internet.
 This technology operates in real-time and allows for active conversations among and between the webcaster and their viewers.
 Recent developments in technology have made this both an affordable and an effective tool for communication.
-Embracing webcasting as a marketing initiative for your company is beneficial in that it is a popular, new trend, allows for direct communication with your audience, and can portray to your customers that you are a subject matter expert.
+Embracing webcasting as a marketing initiative for your company is beneficial in that it is a popular, new trend, allows for direct communicationwith your audience, and can portray to your customers that you are a subject matter expert.

 1. Cost.
 Whether you are trying to advertise a product, service or simply trying to share a certain message, webcasting is definitely a more cost effective way to do this.
 Traditional broadcasting requires the use of satellites that is more expensive to connect to than the streaming platform on the internet.
 These days several apps on smartphones and other mobile devices give the user the option to live stream on social media and other platforms at simply the cost of your internet service subscription.
-Webcasting is an cost efficient way of advertisement.
+This is a great benefit of webcasting, because in truth, everyone is always looking for a convenient way to save on costs.